Cardinal tetra: Distribution and habitat

-Feeding
+Ecology and behavior

+Diet

 The cardinal tetra forages in areas of slow-moving, shallow water.
 It is predominantly predatory, feeding on tiny animals found on underwater plants, roots, and leaf litter.
 Creatures commonly eaten include the larvae of chironomid midges and microcrustaceans such as water fleas (Cladocera) of the families Moinidae, Macrotrichidae, and Daphniidae, and copepods of the family Harpacticidae.
 Other organisms eaten include other fly larvae, insect eggs, rotifers, and testate amoebae.